2025-2026

 This month, the first-grade girls began their study of space by exploring the Earth's position in the universe.
 They created models illustrating how the Earth fits into our solar system, which is part of the Milky Way galaxy—one of billions of galaxies in the universe!

 The girls discovered three types of energy that we receive from the sun and designed posters to illustrate light, heat, and solar energy.
 They also learned that the sun is the only star in our solar system and serves as its center of gravity.
-The sun and Earth work together to create both day and night, as well as the seasons.
+To better understand how the sun and Earth work together to create day and night, the students used a flashlight to represent the sun's light.
+They demonstrated how the Earth orbits the sun, with four girls acting as the Earth rotating around a stationary sun.
 Great job, scientists!

 In October, the first-grade girls learned about light and sound.
 They discovered that vibrations create sound and that light helps us see.
 The girls explained how both light and sound help us communicate, and they tested their ideas by sending messages to each other using light and sound.
 To finish this unit, the girls explored matter, light, and sound through various science stations.
 Impressive work, scientists!